PagerDuty/terraform-provider-pagerduty/website/docs/r/event_orchestration_global.html.markdown

 * `expression`- (Required) A [PCL condition](https://developer.pagerduty.com/docs/ZG9jOjM1NTE0MDc0-pcl-overview) string.

 ### Actions (`actions`) supports the following:
-* `route_to` - (Optional) The ID of a Set from this Service Orchestration whose rules you also want to use with events that match this rule.
+* `route_to` - (Optional) The ID of a Set from this Global Orchestration whose rules you also want to use with events that match this rule.
+* `drop_event` - (Optional) When true, this event will be dropped.
+Dropped events will not trigger or resolve an alert or an incident.
+Dropped events will not be evaluated against router rules.
 * `suppress` - (Optional) Set whether the resulting alert is suppressed.
 Suppressed alerts will not trigger an incident.
 * `suspend` - (Optional) The number of seconds to suspend the resulting alert before triggering.
 This effectively pauses incident notifications.
 If a `resolve` event arrives before the alert triggers then PagerDuty won't create an incident for this alert.
 * `priority` - (Optional) The ID of the priority you want to set on resulting incident.
 Consider using the [`pagerduty_priority`](https://registry.terraform.io/providers/PagerDuty/pagerduty/latest/docs/data-sources/priority) data source.
 * `annotate` - (Optional) Add this text as a note on the resulting incident.
-* `pagerduty_automation_action` - (Optional) Configure a [Process Automation](https://support.pagerduty.com/docs/event-orchestration#process-automation) associated with the resulting incident.
-  * `action_id` - (Required) Id of the Process Automation action to be triggered.
 * `automation_action` - (Optional) Create a [Webhook](https://support.pagerduty.com/docs/event-orchestration#webhooks) associated with the resulting incident.
   * `name` - (Required) Name of this Webhook.
   * `url` - (Required) The API endpoint where PagerDuty's servers will send the webhook request.